Virginia Beach Police Scanner: Virginia's Largest City

 Local Context: Resort City Meets Military Hub

-Virginia Beach's unique geography creates diverse public safety needs:
+Several features of Virginia Beach's geography shape its public safety picture:

-The 3-mile Oceanfront boardwalk draws millions of visitors annually.
-Major events like the Something in the Water festival and College Beach Weekend require extensive multi-agency coordination that benefits from accessible communications.
+The 3-mile Oceanfront boardwalk draws millions of visitors each year.
+Major events like the Something in the Water festival and College Beach Weekend draw multi-agency responses, and open communications let reporters and residents follow what's happening.

 Hampton Roads: Regional Context